johnrraymond/greatlibraryserver/readme.md

 7. Finish this list

 # Getting Started
 :warning: **Please pull the master code before make pull request or commit**: Be very careful here!
+(Looking at your JRR.)

     git pull
     git commit